thebruce/molotov/README.md

 const molotovNameSpace = 'schemePunk';

+// Load in an config for your module.
+Perhaps from the excellent config module.
+// Or however you want to pass in configuration details, can also pass
+// an empty object.
+const config = {};

 // By extending the molotov class you use the common molotov
 // interface and provide your super and requires at require time.
 // ensuring require caching.